mzattera/L101-compiler/README.md

 ↓
 ```

-is better written as `/=A;` (A = A/A) which compiles as a single P101 instruction.
+this is better written as `/=A;` (A = A/A) which compiles as a single P101 instruction.

 ```
 A÷
 ```

-Similarly, to have the value 2 stored in A, if A is not 0 use below L101 code:
+Similarly, to have the value 2 stored in A, if A is not 0, use below L101 code:

 ```
 /=A;